WalletConnect/walletconnect-docs/docs/advanced/rpc-reference/cosmos-rpc.md

 ## cosmos_signDirect

-This method returns a signature for the provided document to be signed targetting the requested signer address corresponding to the keypair returned by the account data.
+This method returns a signature for the provided document to be signed targeting the requested signer address corresponding to the keypair returned by the account data.

 ### Parameters